Steiner Type Packing Problems in Digraphs: A Survey: Directed Steiner cycle packing problem

 \begin{thm} \cite{Sun4} Let $k\geq 2, \ell \geq 1$ be fixed integers.
 For any Eulerian digraph $D$ and $S \subseteq V(D)$ with $|S|=k$, deciding whether $\kappa^c_S(D) \geq \ell$ is NP-complete. \end{thm}

 When $D$ is an Eulerian digraph, we show in Theorem~\ref{thm5-1} that the problem of deciding whether $\kappa^c_S(D)\geq \ell$ with $|S|=k$ is NP-complete, where both $k\geq 2, \ell\geq 1$ are fixed integers.
-However, when we consider the class of symmetric digraphs, the problem becomes polynomial-time solvable, as shown in the following theorem which can be deduced from Corollary~\ref{thm2-5}.
+However, when we consider the class of symmetric digraphs, the problem becomes polynomial-time solvable, as shown in the following theorem which can be deduced from Corollary~\ref{thm2-5} and implies the polynomial entry of Table~7-2.

 \begin{thm} \cite{Sun4} Let $k\geq 2$ and $\ell \geq 1$ be fixed integers.
 We can in polynomial time decide if $\kappa^c_{S}(D) \geq \ell$ for any symmetric digraph $D$ with $S \subseteq V(D)$, where $|S|=k$. \end{thm}